Withdrawal and Military Leave of Absence

 Completion of Coursework: Students on LOA will have incomplete grades (I) on their records for 90 days.
 At the conclusion of 90 days, a final grade should be reported by the faculty member to the college using the Grade Change Request System linked in Arches.
 The LOA expires in 90 days and is renewable for up to an additional 30 days if requested by the student prior to the initial expiration (use petition to AS&D to request an extension).
 If a student doesn't complete their coursework according to the arrangements outlined by the faculty incomplete agreement, the student will be withdrawn from the coursework and will forfeit all tuition and fees.

-Initial Enlistment During the Academic Year: These policies are not in effect for students who begin their initial service or enlist for military service after the semester begins.
+During the Academic Year: The policies noted here are not in effect for students who begin their initial service or enlist for military service after the semester begins.
 Students who join a branch of the military during the academic year must complete the semester according to the published college attendance policies as enrolled or choose to withdraw according to the college’s regular withdrawal policies and deadlines if their required service begins prior to the conclusion of the semester.
 Under Department of Education credit regulations, students are not be permitted end the semester early.
 Refunds will not be given for students who join military service and choose to depart during a semester of enrollment.

 Financial Aid Policies for Withdrawal

 Federal Title IV and other aid funds are awarded and disbursed to students under the assumption that the student will attend the school for the entire period for which the funds are awarded.
 When a student leaves the institution before completing the semester, the student may no longer be eligible for the full amount of Title IV and other aid funds.
+Students who withdraw from fall semester are necessarily withdraw from J-term as well and are not eligible for enrollment in J-term.

 Students who officially withdraw from the college or stop attending during the semester without notifying the Dean of Student Life must reapply for admission for any future term.